js216/MorseFocus/README.md

 ### Building

-Pre-requisites: only `gcc` and `make` are required to build this project.
+Pre-requisites: only `gcc` and `make` are required to build the command-line tools.
 The code is written entirely in standard C99.

 Clone the repository and run